- Megan Arthur

-Arthur M. Global Health Governance in a Pluralistic Actor Landscape: The Role of Philanthropic Foundations, 12th Pan-European Conference on International Relations, Prague, Czech Republic, Forthcoming 12-15 September 2018.
+Arthur M. Health Governance in a Crowded Actor Landscape: The Role of Philanthropic Foundations.
+12th Pan-European Conference on International Relations, Prague, Czech Republic, 13 September 2018.

 Arthur M, Earle A, Raub A, Heymann J. Child Marriage Laws Around the World: The Role of Legal Frameworks in Achieving the Sustainable Development Goals (poster).
 Development Studies Association Scotland conference, Edinburgh, UK, June 17, 2016.